 We are also heavily involved in the strategic Dorset Local Enterprise Partnership - running the “Connected Dorset” Theme Group and having input into the Local Strategic Partnership; the Health & Well Being Board; Poole Sustainable Environment Partnership; Older People’s Strategy; Children and Young People’s Plan; Carbon Management Programme Board; Safer Neighbourhood Teams; Customer and Employee First initiatives; Equality Impact Assessment and business continuity and emergency planning activities.

 We also promote the sustainable use of transport both for council business, staff journey to work as well as for the wider population of Poole.
 We base our work on national transport policy, through our active part in the council’s own carbon management to help reduce the local carbon footprint.

-We also provide safe and affordable parking for those that work, live, shop, learn and play across the Borough.
-Car parking also generates income for the Council and our service in line with financial targets and asset management requirements of the Council.
+We also provide safe and affordable parking for those that work, live, shop, learn and play across Poole.
+Car parking also generates income for the council and our service in line with financial targets and asset management requirements of the council.